FanatiQS/EcmaScript-WebSocketServer/README.md

 It should be compatible with any JavaScript environment supporting ES6 or later.
 For it to work, it needs to get data from a TCP or HTTP socket and be able to write data back to that socket.

-Currently it does not support:
+# Currently it does not support:
-* Multipacket HTTP requests (want this to be fixed first)
+* Multipacket HTTP requests (want this to be fixed first, how are http requests even split into multiple tcp packets?)
 * Fragmented WebSocket frames
 * WebSocket extensions
+* WebSocket protocols
 * WebSocket payload lengths of 32 bit or longer (bit shifting in javascript can not work on number larger than 32 bit)
-* Payload for close and ping frames
+* Payload for close and ping frames, both incoming and outgoing
+* Setting HTTP headers for response, so cookies are not supported

 * HTTP 404 displays blank page
 * No support for binary frames (this would be super easy to add though, let me know if anyone wants it)